modelhub-ai/modelhub/README.md

    5. Place your pre-trained model file(s) into the _contrib_src/model/_ folder.

    6. (optional) Place some sample data into the _contrib_src/sample_data/_ folder.
-This is not mandatory but highly recommended, such that users can try your directly.
+This is not mandatory but highly recommended, so users can try your model directly.

    7. Open _contrib_src/inference.py_ and replace the model initialization and inference with your model specific code.
 The template example shows how to integrate models in ONNX format and running